What makes SimpleLogin a great Burner Mail alternative?

 With Burner Mail free tier, you get 5 aliases.
 You can’t send emails or reply from aliases.

-With SimpleLogin, you get unlimited domain names, PGP encryption, and 50 directories at 30$ per year.
+On the paid plan, SimpleLogin offers unlimited domain names, PGP encryption, and 50 directories at 30$ per year.

 With Burner Mail, you get 1 custom domain name, and no encryption for 34$ per year.